What is the Scholarship

 An Applicant for the Scholarship:

-- is a graduate from a Master’s level accredited architectural program at an Australian tertiary institution within the last 5 years, and
+- is a recent graduate (within the past 5 years) from a Master’s level accredited architectural program at an Australian tertiary institution, and

 - is not completing tertiary studies or other research studies directly related to their proposed area of study.